Need to wake your toddler from long naps? Waking them up can make them cranky. Learn how to wake up a toddler peacefully

 - How to End Bedtime Battles and Get Your Child to Finally Sleep

 Your turn: Have you had to wake your child from a nap?
-What are other tips on how to wake a sleeping toddler from a nap?
+What are other tips on how to wake up a toddler from a nap?
 Let me know in the comments!